cezaraugusto/chromium-edge-launcher/docs/edge-flags-for-tools.md

 * `--log-level=0`: 0 means INFO and higher.
 * `--password-store=basic`: Avoid potential instability of using Gnome Keyring or KDE wallet. [chromium/linux/password_storage.md](https://chromium.googlesource.com/chromium/src/+/master/docs/linux/password_storage.md) https://crbug.com/571003
 * `--remote-debugging-pipe`: more secure than using protocol over a websocket
-* `--silent-debugger-extension-api`: Does not show an infobar when a Chrome extension attaches to a page using `chrome.debugger` page.
+* `--silent-debugger-extension-api`: Does not show an infobar when a Edge extension attaches to a page using `edge.debugger` page.
 Required to attach to extension background pages.
 * `--test-type`: Basically the 2014 version of `--enable-automation`. [codesearch](https://cs.chromium.org/search/?q=kTestType%5Cb&type=cs)
   - It avoids creating application stubs in ~/Applications on mac.
   - It makes exit codes slightly more correct
   - windows navigation jumplists arent updated https://crbug.com/389375
-  - doesn't start some chrome StartPageService
+  - doesn't start some edge StartPageService
   - disables initializing chromecast service
   - "Component extensions with background pages are not enabled during tests because they generate a lot of background behavior that can interfere."
   - when quitting the browser, it disables additional checks that may stop that quitting process. (like unsaved form modifications or unhandled profile notifications..)